climate-innovation-hub/frequency-analysis/README.md

 By default,
 the script will fit a GEV distribution to the (annual) block maxima of your data using the maximum likelihood fitting method.
-You simply need to specify the type of extreme you're looking for (i.e. annual return interval, annual exceedance probability or quantile) and which values you'd like returned (using the `--extreme_values` option).
+You simply need to specify the type of extreme you're looking for (i.e. average recurrence interval, annual exceedance probability or quantile) and which values you'd like returned (using the `--extreme_values` option).
 The processing will then be done on a single core.
 Essentially all aspects of the analysis (e.g. fitting method, distribution, blocks) and processing (i.e. parallel processing using dask)